tjowers95/dotnet-assessment-smart-share-tjowers95/README.md

 > ### Schema

-For the database, you will be given an explanation of the schema and are expected to take notes on this and create a schema which matches the model you implement when creating your `Entity` classes and context.
+For the database, you will be given an explanation of the schema and are expected to take notes on this and create a schema which matches the model you implement when creating you `Entity` classes and context.

 ---

 ## Provided Skeleton